★1/2 out of ★★★★★ If you have a conventional sense of social norms. ★★★★ out of ★★★★★ if you are a Troma fan and appreciate trashy satire.

 Another emphasis in the film is that it skewers the woke social justice warrior political correctness that pervades cancel culture.
 The chorus in this movie are protesters, and the righteous indignity of the social justice warriors is pretty ham-fisted, but if you pay careful attention to the signs in the crowd you will find some very amusing signs, and the best ones are the most subtle ones.
 “I’m Upset!” was my favorite.
 The oddly normal-looking but unfocused protest point that stood out from all the rancor.
 These protesters are protesting for the sake of protesting.
 Right makes might, lest you be canceled.
 Lloyd told me that I was the first person to ever claim that anything in Troma was subtle, but I stand by my take.
 There is a cynical undercurrent of wry political satire lying underneath the sledgehammer bluntness of the broad satire that is on the surface.

-I find it fascinating how in the ’80s when Troma came of age, the censors were the political right.
-The moral majority, and the Christian Conservatism that saw obscenity in everything from music videos to advertising.
+I find it fascinating how, in the ’80s, when Troma came of age, the censors were the political right.
+The moral majority and the Christian Conservatism saw obscenity in everything from music videos to advertising.
 Fast forward to now, and the censorship tends to be on the activist left.
-The political correctness from the left has neutered the ability for comedians to poke fun of almost anything, and that context and irony get jettisoned by over-reaction.
-I say this as a dyed in the wool deep blue leftie, and I cringe at a world hamstrung by woke censorship.
+The political correctness from the left has neutered the ability for comedians to poke fun at almost anything, and that context and irony get jettisoned by over-reaction.
+I say this as a dyed-in-the-wool-deep blue leftie, and I cringe at a world hamstrung by woke censorship.
 Troma has often teed off on the political right, and now it is the turn for the liberal side to take a couple of left hooks.
 No complaints.

-Prospero closes the show by turning himself into the last big science experiment, having gotten his revenge on his enemies who he has summoned to him.
+Prospero closes the show by turning himself into the last big science experiment, having gotten his revenge on his enemies whom he has summoned to him.
 He has transformed into an obscene appropriation abomination.
-He takes the most stereotypical most desirable traits of racial identity and mashes them into his hideous golem-self.
-He becomes a Frankenstein’s monster, by way of typecasting.
-Wicked, wrong, and actually rather funny, if you allow it.
+Prospero takes the most stereotypical, most desirable traits of racial identity and mashes them into his hideous golem-self, becoming Frankenstein’s monster by way of typecasting.
+Wicked, wrong, and rather funny if you allow it.